hatchet-dev/hatchet-python-quickstart/fast-api-react/README.md

 OPENAI_API_KEY="<openai-key>"
 ```

-2. Open a terminal and navigate to the project root directory (`/fast-api-react`).
+2. Open a terminal and navigate to the project backend directory (`/fast-api-react/backend`).

 3. Run the following command to install the project dependencies: